 Think about it.
 If you’re wearing a gold or platinum ring, and your finger gets crushed, the ring will bend into your finger, causing pain and injury.
 If you’re wearing a tungsten ring and this happens, the ring will crack and fall off your finger, reducing the likelihood of injury.

 If there’s a medical emergency, removing a tungsten ring is fairly easy.
 There are a few different ways to do it.

-Ceramic wedding bands are also removed in the same way as tungsten, using vice to shatter the ring.
-Most other metals, like gold, silver, titanium, palladium, cobalt and tantalum, are removed using traditional ring cutting devices, like a jewelers saw.
-If you’re tungsten ring has an inlay of a bendable metal, then both removal methods will have to be used – first shatter the tungsten and then cut the precious metal inlay.
+Ceramic wedding bands are also removed in the same way as tungsten, using a vice to shatter the ring.
+Most other metals, like gold, silver, titanium, palladium, cobalt, and tantalum, are removed using traditional ring-cutting devices like a jeweler’s saw.
+If your tungsten ring has an inlay of bendable metal, then both removal methods will have to be used – first, shatter the tungsten and then cut the precious metal inlay.

 As one reader so aptly put it: